-Factor xiii human (Injection)
+Factor xiii (By injection)

-Factor XIII Human (FAK-tor THIR-teen HUE-man)
+Factor XIII (FAK-tor THIR-teen)

 When This Medicine Should Not Be Used